 General and administrative expenses.
-For the year ended December 31, 2021, general and administrative expenses totaled \$6.9 million compared to \$8.4 million for the same period of 2020.
-The \$1.5 million decrease in 2021, compared to 2020 is directly related to the lower administrative costs as a result of the spin-off of Fortitude Gold Corporation.
+For the year ended December 31, 2022, general and administrative expenses totaled \$8.0 million compared to \$6.9 million for the same period of 2021.
+The \$1.1 million increase in 2022, compared to 2021 is primarily related to higher audit fees and tax services related to the acquisition of Aquila in late 2021.
+Additionally, personnel with strong technical and operating skills were added to the corporate team in 2022 to support our disciplined growth strategy.